staalmannen/APExp/README.md

 **Modifications made to APE**

-***Starting material :*** Imported the latest 9front APE sources from git [x] (date: 2024-04-24) In addition, several patches from @lufia [x1, x2] to build libressl and curl (introduces pthread, include_next cpp support, etc) and @jamoson (bitfield support in kencc) [x3] has been applied to the sources.
+***Starting material :*** Imported the latest 9front APE sources from git [7] (date: 2024-04-24) In addition, several patches from @lufia [8, 9] to build libressl and curl (introduces pthread, include_next cpp support, etc) and @jamoson (bitfield support in kencc) [10] has been applied to the sources.
 This served as a base to add ports of third party libraries and utilities to enhance compatibility.

 Install paths have been modified so that libraries and binaries are installed in the local directory structure of APExp.
-A bind script (apexp.rc) in the root of APExp can be used to overlay APExp over the native APE.
+A bind script (apexp-sh) in the root of APExp can be used to overlay APExp over the native APE.

 ***Libraries and headers***